A Simple Near-Linear Pseudopolynomial Time Randomized Algorithm for Subset Sum: Introduction

-Compared to the previous near-linear algorithm for \textsc{SubsetSum} by Bringmann \cite{bringmann2017near}, our algorithm is simpler and more practical.
+Compared to the previous near-linear time algorithm for \textsc{Subset~Sum} by Bringmann \cite{bringmann2017near}, our algorithm is simpler and more practical.
 The precise running time of our algorithm is $O(n+t\log^2 t)$ with error probability $O((n+t)^{-1})$.
-If a faster algorithm for manipulating formal power series by Brent and Kung \cite{brent1976multiple,brent1978fast} is applied, it can be improved to $O(n + t\log{t})$ time (see Remark on Lemma \ref{exp}), which is faster than Bringmann's algorithm by a factor of $\log^4 n$.
+If a faster algorithm for manipulating formal power series by Brent \cite{brent1976multiple} is applied, it can be improved to $O(n + t\log{t})$ time (see Remark on Lemma \ref{exp}), which is faster than Bringmann's algorithm by a factor of $\log^4 n$.